astrohart/MFR/MFR.Tests.Common/README.md

 ##### Summary

-String containing the name of a projectFileRenamerConfiguration file.
+String containing the name of a configuration file.

 <a name='F-MFR-Tests-Common-RegistryDataExchangeTestsBase-CONFIG_FILE_PATH'></a>
 ### CONFIG_FILE_PATH `constants`